You can make 100% Sprouted Whole Wheat Burger Buns that are light and fluffy!

 Sprouted Wheat Bun Recipe Variations

-Caramelized Onion Sprouted Buns boast the sweet-savory flavor of caramelized onions with a punch of poppy seeds in every bite.
+Caramelized Onion Sprouted Buns boast the sweet-savory flavor of caramelized onions with a pinch of poppy seeds in every bite.

 Sprouted Wheat Sliders Buns are exactly half the size of our sprouted wheat burger buns—ideal for parties, kid-friendly, and they make it easy to cut carbs and portion size too.